Sinaptik-AI/pandas-ai/README.md

 ## 📜 License

-PandasAI is available under the MIT expat license, except for the `pandasai/ee` directory (which has it's [license here](https://github.com/Sinaptik-AI/pandas-ai/blob/master/pandasai/ee/LICENSE) if applicable.
+PandaAI is available under the MIT expat license, except for the `pandasai/ee` directory (which has it's [license here](https://github.com/Sinaptik-AI/pandas-ai/blob/master/pandasai/ee/LICENSE) if applicable.

-If you are interested in managed PandasAI Cloud or self-hosted Enterprise Offering, [contact us](https://forms.gle/JEUqkwuTqFZjhP7h8).
+If you are interested in managed PandaAI Cloud or self-hosted Enterprise Offering, [contact us](https://forms.gle/JEUqkwuTqFZjhP7h8).

 ## Resources

 - [Docs](https://pandas-ai.readthedocs.io/en/latest/) for comprehensive documentation
 - [Examples](examples) for example notebooks
-- [Discord](https://discord.gg/kF7FqH2FwS) for discussion with the community and PandasAI team
+- [Discord](https://discord.gg/kF7FqH2FwS) for discussion with the community and PandaAI team

 ## 🤝 Contributing